vicky1412/Burplauncher/README.md

 and added the shortcut to my desktop so whenever i want i just click the burplauncher application to open the burp application.

-Note: before Using this add the burp application file path to the python script
+Note: the burp folde which contains burplauncher.jar must be at the same directory

 language : python